This post may contain affiliate links.

 Hammock Gear Hex Tarp

-Weighing just 5.14 oz, the Hammock Gear Dyneema Fiber Hex Hammock Tarp is amazingly lightweight and well-made.
+Weighing just 5.14 oz, the Hammock Gear Dyneema Fiber Hex Hammock Tarp is amazingly lightweight and well made.
 It folds up small and provides huge weight savings when compared to other hammock tarps made from silnylon or silpoly, in some cases as much as a pound or more.
 Six-sided, it is optimized for three-season use and provides excellent protection against wind and rain.

-Hammock Gear
+View at Hammock Gear

-13. Zpacks Duplex 2P Tent
+13. Zpacks Duplex Zip 2P Tent

-Zpacks Duplex Tent
+Zpacks Duplex Zip Tent

-The Zpacks Duplex is a 18.5 oz two-person trekking pole tent designed for three-season use that’s a popular choice with section hikers and thru-hikers.
+The Zpacks Duplex Zip is a 20.4 oz two-person trekking pole tent designed for three-season use that’s a popular choice with section hikers and thru-hikers.
 It’s very easy to set up and provides good weather protection.
 The two rainbow-style doors and side vestibules make it easy to share with another hiker, but the tent is lightweight enough that it can even be used by one person.
-Any hiker would love to get a Duplex as a gift.
+Any hiker would love to get a Duplex Zip as a gift.

 14. Hammock Gear Dyneema Hammock Ground Cloth